edg1983/GREEN-VARAN/README.md

 |-c, --config        |  | json configuration file |

 ### GREEN-DB_query
-GREEN-DB_query can take as input one of:
+GREEN-DB_query queries the GREEN-DB and output a series of tables containing full information for each region.
+If variants are provided as input, the output tables will be limited to relevant informations only.
+Input can be one of:
 - A VCF file annotated with GREEN-VARAN
 - A list of GREEN-DB region IDs
 - A tab-delemited file containing variant IDs (chr_pos_ref_alt) and comma-separated region IDs

-It queries the GREEN-DB and output a series of tables containing full information for each region.
-If variants are provided as input, the output tables will be limited to relevant informations only.

 ```
 GREEN-DB_query.py [-h] (-v VCF | -r REGIDS | -t TABLE)